 The analysis of network slice load should consider the load of services with different characteristics (e.g., QoS information, service priority), load distribution to derive the corresponding resource requirements.
 Load distribution analytic result may be provided, e.g., load distribution for network slices, different locations and/or time periods etc.

-Traffics and resources related performance measurements and UE measurements can be utilized by MDAS producer to identify degradation of the performance measurements and KPI documented in an SLS due to load issues, e.g., radio resource utilization.
-MDAS producer may further provide recommendations to the network slice load issue.
+Traffics and resources related performance measurements and UE measurements can be utilized by MDAS producer to identify degradation of the performance measurements and KPI documented in an SLS due to load issues, e.g., radio resource utilization..
 This analytics results can be considered as an input to support SLA assurance to perform further evaluation.

 7.2.2.5.3 Requirements